acidus99/Kennedy/README.md

 Visit `gemini://kennedy.gemi.dev` with a [Gemini client](https://github.com/kr1sp1n/awesome-gemini) or [via an HTTP-to-Gemini proxy](https://portal.mozz.us/gemini/kennedy.gemi.dev)

 ## Features
-* Full Text search, with Porter Steming
+* Full Text search, with Porter Stemming
+* Suggested queries.
+Kennedy recommends other queries if you don't get many results
+* Complex search queries.
+For example: "cats AND dogs", "(cats OR dogs) NOT birds".
+* Image Search!
+Kennedy indexes link text and path info to enable searching for images.
 * Content language classification using ngrams instead of MIME types `lang=` parameters
-* PageRank-dervied algorithm to better determine results revelance
+* PageRank-dervied algorithm to better determine results relevance
-* I'm Feeling Lucky!
-Automatically takes you to the first result for your search.
-* 😻 Favicons: A capsule's Favicon is displayed for each search result to make skimming easier.
 * Clean Snippets: Search results include a snippet of content which matches your query.
 Your keywords are [surrounded] with brackets, and gemtext formatting is removed to make it cleaner to read.
 * Lines count: To help you sort quick articles from longer form content, search results tell you how many lines are in the content.
 If you want to be nerdy, I also include byte sizes.